Many-colored fruit dove: Description

 It is a small dove, 23 cm in length.
 Adults weigh in at 90 g.
 The male is mostly pale yellow-white with a red crown and red bar across the back.
 The female is mostly green, darker on the back and greyer on the head and breast.
 Her crown is red while the undertail-coverts are red in Samoan birds and yellow in birds from Fiji and Tonga.

 Male Ptilinopus perousii perousii is pale on the bottom and yellow on top.
 There is also a crimson band and corona.
 The female is said to resemble the purple-capped fruit dove; however, there is no yellow band.
 They have grey on the bottom while green on top.
 It only has a crimson corona unlike the male.

 Taxonomy

 The many-colored fruit dove is in the columbid family with the other doves and pigeons.
 It a fruit dove meaning it belongs to genus Ptilinopus.
 However, it is very far from most other doves and has no close relatives due to it being endemic to the South Pacific islands.
 The two subspecies are Ptilinopus perousii mariae and P. p. perousii.
 The mariae subspecies is found in Fiji and Tonga.

 Its English name is literal: it is a many-colored dove that eats fruit.
 The Samoan name manuma means shy bird and comes from the Samoan words for bird and shame.
-Their Latin name honors Captain Jean Francois de Galaup Comte de la Pérouse of the French navy and explored the Pacific.
+The Latin name comes from Captain Jean Francois de Galaup Comte de la Pérouse of the French navy, of whom explored the Pacific.